-Considered one of the most promising Portuguese pianists of his generation, Manuel Araujo was born in Porto (Portugal) in 1983.
-Having started his musical education at the age of 5, with Norma Graça Silvestre and Felipe Nabuco Silvestre, he continued his education in Codarts, University of Professional Arts Education in Rotterdam, in the class of the pianist Aquiles Delle Vigne, where he graduated with the highest degree (Cum Laude).
-Received enriching musical advices from musicians like Mikhail Voskresensky, Angela Hewitt, Jean-Bernard Pommier, Ronald Brautigam, Gabriel Kwok, Helena Sá e Costa, Sequeira Costa, Fausto Di Cesare, Enrico Pace, Luiz de Moura Castro, Wofgang Holzmair, Emanuel Krasovsky, Gary Hoffman and Choong Mo Kang.
+Considered one of the most promising Portuguese pianists of his generation, Manuel Araujo is a disciple of pianist Aquiles Delle Vigne, having graduated in his class with the highest degree (Cum Laude) in Codarts, University of Professional Arts Education in Rotterdam.
+Received enriching musical advice from musicians like Mikhail Voskresensky, Angela Hewitt, Jean-Bernard Pommier, Ronald Brautigam, Gabriel Kwok, Helena Sá e Costa, Sequeira Costa, Fausto Di Cesare, Enrico Pace, Luiz de Moura Castro, Wofgang Holzmair, Emanuel Krasovsky, Gary Hoffman and Choong Mo Kang.

-As a soloist, performed with the Oporto National Orchestra, Sinfonia Rotterdam, Rotterdam Ensemble, Macedonian Philharmonic, Orquestra de Espinho, Orquestra Sinfónica do Atlântico, Orquestra do Norte (Portugal) and Orquestra Filarmonica di Stato “P. Constantinescu” di Ploiesti (Romania), with the conductors Lior Shambadal, Conrad van Alphen, Claudio Cohen, Anton Nanut, José Ferreira Lobo, Marc Tardue, Manuel Ivo Cruz, Sergio Alapont, Ahmed El Saedi, Artur Pinho Maria, Roberto Beltran, Roberto Misto and Enrique Bátiz.
+As a soloist, performed with the Oporto National Orchestra, Sinfonia Rotterdam, Rotterdam Ensemble, Macedonian Philharmonic, Orquestra Clássica do Centro, Orquestra de Espinho, Orquestra Sinfónica do Atlântico, Orquestra Sinfonica Esproarte, Orquestra do Norte (Portugal) and Orquestra Filarmonica di Stato “P. Constantinescu” di Ploiesti (Romania), with the conductors Lior Shambadal, Conrad van Alphen, Claudio Cohen, Anton Nanut, José Ferreira Lobo, Marc Tardue, Manuel Ivo Cruz, Sergio Alapont, Jan Wierzba, Ahmed El Saedi, Artur Pinho Maria, Roberto Beltran, Roberto Misto and Enrique Bátiz.